igorwolfs/vhdl_libs/projects/verilog/uart/notes.md

 - Send a hardware-stream of unprocessed signal-data
 - Perform signal processing on the data
 - Send it back through the TX module

+# Clock variety in UART
+Note that in UART, the system clock should be used to assert register signals like
+ - data_rdy_in
+ - tx_busy_out
+ - tx_done_out
+ - nrst_in

+ So that modules external to the uart module can use the same module to write / read data to the uart-peripheral.

+ Otherwise we'd have to export the baud-clock which would be pretty cumbersome.